Ostereo: Artists

 One of the first few artists whom Ostereo promoted, Joel Corry, released his single, Sunlight, through Ostereo in 2017.
 Joel Corry established his DJ profile on MTV's Geordie Shore.
 He has completed a club tour of the United Kingdom.
-Later, Corry reached number 1 in the UK singles charts through his collaboration with MNEK, Head & Heart, released in July 2020.
+Later, Corry reached the top of the UK singles charts through his collaboration with MNEK, Head & Heart, released in July 2020.

 In March 2018, Ostereo released Dutch singer-songwriter Nina June's album, Bon Voyage.
-Prior to that, the track "For Love" received over four million Spotify listens, and along with "When We Fall" was used in Dutch, Belgian and American films and television programs.
-Jimmy Choo, LK Bennett, Hobbs and Farrow & Ball added "Til Dawn" to their global in-store playlists.
+Prior to that, the track "For Love" received over four million Spotify listens, and was used along with "When We Fall" in Dutch, Belgian, and American films and television programs.
+Jimmy Choo, LK Bennett, Hobbs, and Farrow & Ball added "Til Dawn" to their global in-store playlists.

-In late 2019, Ostereo released the debut singles Good Vibe, Are U My Villain and Starlight from Korean pop sensation, J.Fla.
-In their first six months they have accumulated over 10 million streams and views across global music platforms.
-J.Fla has reached the charts in Singapore, Taiwan, Korea and China by implementing peer-to-peer approach and an engaging online presence.
-As of June 2023, Fla has amassed over 17 million subscribers on her YouTube channel.
+In late 2019, Ostereo released the debut singles Good Vibe, Are U My Villain, and Starlight from Korean artist J.Fla.
+In their first six months, they accumulated over 10 million streams and views across global music platforms.
+J.Fla reached the charts in Singapore, Taiwan, Korea, and China.
+As of June 2023, Fla had amassed over 17 million subscribers on her YouTube channel.

-In 2019, Ostereo released Chapter 11, the debut EP of London-based singer songwriter, Mysie.
-The EP received critical acclaim and saw Mysie featured on the Independent’s Ones to Watch, secure radio attention from BBC 6 Music and a slot at The Great Escape in May 2020.
+In 2019, Ostereo released Chapter 11, the debut EP of London-based singer songwriter Mysie.
+The EP received critical acclaim and saw Mysie featured on The Independent’s Ones to Watch, BBC 6 Music, and The Great Escape in May 2020.
 In 2020, Mysie was awarded an Ivor Novello in the Rising Star Awards category.

-Bulgarian artist VICTORIA signed to the label in late 2019 and her first release under Ostereo, Tears Getting Sober, was the Bulgarian entry for the 2020 Eurovision Song Contest.
-The single was widely touted as the bookies’ favorite to win the competition.
-Due to its cancellation in 2020, VICTORIA was invited back to Eurovision in 2021 to perform original track ‘Growing Up Is Getting Old’ on behalf of Bulgaria.
-VICTORIA came third in the Semi Final, and finished in the Final at 11th place with 170 points.
+Bulgarian artist VICTORIA signed to the label in 2019 and her first release under Ostereo, Tears Getting Sober, was the Bulgarian entry for the 2020 Eurovision Song Contest.
+The single was considered the bookies’ favorite to win the competition.
+Due to its cancellation in 2020, VICTORIA was invited back to Eurovision 2021 to perform original track "Growing Up Is Getting Old" on behalf of Bulgaria.
+VICTORIA came third in the semifinal and finished in the final at 11th place.